-Hemophilic arthrpathy is term given to changes in joints caused by recurrent bleeding into joint due to bleeding disorder called hemophilia.
+Hemophilic arthropathy is term given to changes in joints caused by recurrent bleeding into joint due to a bleeding disorder called hemophilia.
 Hemophilia is a genetic disorder characterized by abnormality of the coagulation mechanism due to functional deficiency of a specific blood factor, namely VIII or IX.

 The estimated incidence is between 0.8-1 per 10,000 male births.
-The hemophilia may be classified as follows:
+Hemophilia may be classified as follows:

 This results from a congenital deficiency of factor VIII or antihemophilic factor or antihemophilic globulin.
 It constitutes 80 percent of cases and is X linked.
 Hemophilia A manifests in the male and is transmitted by asymptomatic female carriers.

-Hemophila B occurs due to a deficiency of factor IX ( also called plasma thromboplastin component or Christmas factor).
-It occurs in 15% of the cases and manifestations are similar to Hemophila A. The hereditary transmission is also by an X-linked recessive gene.
+Hemophilia B occurs due to a deficiency of factor IX ( also called plasma thromboplastin component or Christmas factor).
+It occurs in 15% of the cases and manifestations are similar to Hemophilia A. The hereditary transmission is also by an X-linked recessive gene.

 Symptoms and Signs of Hemophilia

 Repeated episodes of bleeding which are not easily controllable are the hallmarks of hemophilia.
 The severity of the disease varies from patient to patient and depends on levels of the deficient factor.

 The factor is 25 to 50 of normal and excessive bleeding occurs only after major trauma or during surgery.